Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

-This one’s a bit silly, but it’s very fun for kids.
+This one’s a bit silly but it’s very fun for kids.
 Bounce the ball and tap it with your racket so it goes close to the net, while each of you stands on the far end of the court.

 The first one to get the ball is the winner.
 Keep a score going so they can get used to it when they start playing tennis the right way.

-You can set up a reward system here depending on their age and engagement with this activity, but usually winning will be enough to keep them entertained.
+You can set up a reward system depending on their age and engagement with this activity, but usually winning will be enough to keep them entertained.

 Have them challenge themselves by trying to knock over the targets without missing anything.

-It’s their responsibility to hit it back against the board and see how many times they can hit it without missing.
+Let your child hit it back against the board and see how many times they can hit it without missing.